geoffthorpe/newhcp/README.md

 ### Stateless SSH (sshd) service

 A cotenant service that allows a host's user accounts to become ssh-accessible using Kerberos (GSS-API) authentication.
 Together with the Stateless KDC service, this shows an end-to-end SSO solution running on top of an HCP-bootstrapped network.

 ### WebAPI service

 A web-API-hosting service (based on uwsgi) for representing Flask applications and, if enabled, providing a HTTPS reverse-proxy (based on nginx) using TLS certificates obtained from TPM enrollment.
-This service runs co-tenant inside all the other services that provide web APIs (dog-food).
+This service runs co-tenant inside all the other services that provide web APIs (we dogfood webapi extensively).

 ### **[Tooling](doc/tooling.md)**

 * Workload launcher, for defining and running workloads, consisting of services and dependencies.
 This consumes a basic JSON description of what has to be setup and started and runs like a container init daemon.
-* JSON manipulations, for parameter expansion (HcpJsonExpander), programmatic manipulation (HcpJsonScope), etc.
+* JSON manipulations, for path handling (`gson.path`), recursive unions (`gson.union`), parameter expansion (`gson.expander`), and programmatic manipulation (`gson.mutater`), etc.
 * Extensible workflow, for building and running.